conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 So definitely, in this case, the transparent integration is far from being ideal, we are losing precious information from the package manager, like the transitivity and the order of linkage.

-If you are not using Windows, probably the previous example works, otherwise you still will see linker error because the `findCURL.cmake` (provided by CMake)
+If you are not using Windows, probably the previous example works, otherwise, you still will see linker error because of the `findCURL.cmake` (provided by CMake)

 - Is not linking with `Ws2_32`, remember the CMake findXXX modules are not transitive, so you have to declare ALL the dependency tree in your CMakeLists.txt file.